heptarch/heptarch.github.io/drafts/demon.md

 </span> Do you remember
 Professor Thomson?"

-"Will I see the stars again?"
+"Ay.
+Will I see the stars again?"

 "Yes, child.
 Yes."